-At the time of the recertification, BHA staff will reconfirm the exemption status of each household member.
-The head of household may provBHA staff with the required documentation for any change in status claimed by an adult family member.
+At the time of the status review the manager will reconfirm the exemption status of each household member.
+The head of household may provide the property manager with the required documentation for any change in status claimed by an adult family member.
 The manager will reconfirm the following exemption categories annually:

 - Blindness or disability

 - Primary caregiver

 - Engaged in work activity

-- Exempt from work activity under a state welfare program - Exempt through receipt of assistance, benefits or services from a state welfare program and in compliance with all provisions of the program.
+- Exempt from work activity under a state welfare program

+- Exempt through receipt of assistance, benefits or services from a state welfare program and in compliance with all provisions of the program.

 If a household member becomes exempt from the community service requirement during a lease term and informs the manager so that the exemption can be verified, he or she shall be exempt from performing community service for the entire year.
 Unemployed residents, for example, may request an exemption if they find work or start a job training program.
 If a resident is determined by BHA to become exempt during the year, they will be excused from the entire annual 96-hour requirement.
 There is no obligation for a resident to report a change in status from exempt to non-exempt between regular status reviews.
-If a resident previously determined to be exempt becomes non-exempt during a lease term, he or she is not required to report the change in statBHA staff until the next annual recertification.
+If a resident previously determined to be exempt becomes non-exempt during a lease term, he or she is not required to report the change in status to the manager until the next status review.